 January 6, 1819, Robert Charles Wickliffe was born in Bardstown.
 His father Charles A. Wickliffe was Kentucky’s 14th Governor and 11th Postmaster General.
 After graduating from Centre College and studying law in D.C. while was his father was Postmaster, he returned to KY to pass the bar.
 In 1846, the Wickliffes moved to Louisiana so Robert could recover from pneumonia at his wife’s family’s plantation, Wyoming.
 In 1853, he became President Pro Tempore of the Louisiana Senate and when the Lt.
 Governor died in office in 1854, Wickliffe, as President Pro Temp, became Louisiana’s 4th Lieutenant Governor.
 In 1855, Wickliffe as the Democratic candidate became the 15th Governor of Louisiana.
 In his inaugural address he advocated a united Democratic South to protect state’s rights and he championed the expansion of American power to the Caribbean, Mexico, Cuba and Central America in order to protect slavery in the United States.
 After the Civil War, Louisiana elected him to the U.S. Congress but he was denied admission when he refused to take an oath indicating he had never borne arms against the Union and/or supported the Confederacy.

-January 16, 1821, John C. Breckinridge was born in Lexington.
+January 16, 1821, John Cabell Breckinridge was born in Lexington.
 In 1856, he was elected the 14th Vice President of the United States alongside President James Buchanan.
 Only 36 at the time, Breckinridge was and still remains the youngest Vice President in American history.
 In 1860, he ran for President.
 In 1861 he began his term as U.S. Senator from Kentucky, was commissioned as a brigadier general in the Confederate Army, indicted for treason in U.S. federal district court in Frankfort and declared a traitor by the United States Senate.
 In 1865 John was appointed Confederate Secretary of War and fled America after the war.
 He returned to Kentucky in 1869.